keval-sondigara/SOC-Analyst-Portfolio/Network Traffic Analysis/Network Analysis - Ransomware/writeup.md

 ## Incident Summary

-In this network analysis investigation the ABC Industries hit by a populer ransomware "TeslaCrypter", the ransomware was downloaded from source ip 10.0.2.15 as safecrypt.exe, this ransomware use a secure cryptographic algorithm RSA-4096 to encrypt files and apends some extensions at the end of the file, also ransomware communicated with domain "dunyamuzelerimuzesi.com" and it encrypted a pdf document "Tender.pdf" into "Tender.pdf.micro" although we successfully decrypted this pdf document later.
+In this network analysis investigation the ABC Industries hit by a popular ransomware "TeslaCrypt", the ransomware was downloaded from source ip 10.0.2.15 as safecrypt.exe, this ransomware uses the RSA-4096 algorithm to encrypt files and appends some extensions at the end of the file, also ransomware communicated with domain "dunyamuzelerimuzesi.com" and it encrypted a pdf document "Tender.pdf" into "Tender.pdf.micro" although we successfully decrypted this pdf document later.

 -----------------------------------